christianalfoni/module-loader-tdd/README.md

         			// Deps are stubbed methods (Sinon JS), which lets us verify their usage
         			// without actually executing the code
-        			assert(deps.logger.log.calledOnce); // Has the log method been called? assert(deps.logger.log.calledWith('Hello world!')); // Was it called with the expected message?
+        			assert(deps.logger.log.calledOnce); // Has the log method been called? assert(deps.logger.log.calledWith('bilbo says: Hello world!')); // Was it called with the expected message?
      			 }
     		},
     		'p.sayToWorld()': {